“…He met her in the lane and he laid her on a board

 On The 1936 Pulitzer Prize Decision:

 The 1936 Pulitzer Prize Novel Jury was once again composed of returning Jurors: Jefferson B. Fletcher (Chair), Robert M. Lovett, and Albert B. Paine –the trio of Jurors who dominated the 1930s.
 The Jury recommended Honey In The Horn for the prize, but they apparently also considered several other novels including This Body the Earth by Paul Green, Time Out of Mind by Rachel Field, Silas Crocket by Ellen Chase, Ollie Miss by George Wylie Henderson, Deep Dark River by Robert Ryles, and Blessed is the Man by Louis Zara.
+Among the 99 books submitted for the Pulitzer Prize were Thomas Wolfe’s Of Time and the River, Humphrey Cobb’s Paths of Glory, John Steinbeck’s Tortilla Flat, and Ellen Glasgow’s Vein of Iron.

-- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and educated at Harvard and Bowdoin College.
-He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939).
-He was considered a foremost expert on the Italian Renaissance and Dante, and in his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
-Sadly, his son died in an automobile accident in 1926, and Fletcher also had a daughter.
+- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and was educated at Harvard and Bowdoin College.
+He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939) and was considered a foremost expert on the Italian Renaissance and Dante.
+In his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
+Sadly, his son died in an automobile accident in 1926, Fletcher also had a daughter.

 - Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
 He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
 He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.